lupyuen/lupyuen.github.io/src/auto2.md

 -   __Strong Random Number Generator__: Generate the LoRaWAN Nonce [(See this)](https://lupyuen.github.io/articles/lorawan3#lorawan-nonce)

-_Let's run the LoRaWAN Test already!_
+_Alright let's run the LoRaWAN Test already!_

 Our script starts the LoRaWAN Test by sending the __lorawan_test__ command to PineDio Stack...